What is Arts Psychotherapy?

-Arts Psychotherapy, art therapy is a type of counselling that uses art mediums as a primary tool of communication to help people explore their thoughts feelings and emotions about many of life’s challenges.
+Arts Psychotherapy is a type of counselling that uses various art mediums as primary tools of communication to help people explore their thoughts feelings and emotions about many of life’s challenges.

-Art therapy encourages self-discovery and emotional growth through the use of art materials and discussion with your therapist.
+This type of therapy can be a powerful means of self-development for people of all ages and can be especially useful for those who find it difficult to verbalise their feelings.
 It is a helpful tool to assist people to externalize their pain and they often become aware of a different perspective of their issue which heightens their awareness.

 This type of therapy can be a powerful means of self-development for people of all ages.
 It can be especially useful for those who find it difficult to verbalise their feelings.